federal-geospatial-platform/clip_zip_ship_web/README.md

 This will create a `dist` folder with the necessary files for the deployment.

-### Go to the directory of the cloned GeoView repo
+### Go to the directory of the cloned Clip Zip Shipt plugin repo

 ```
 cd clip_zip_ship_web